penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/09-connect-agents-a2a-protocol.md

 - **Agent discovery**: Each agent exposes an agent card—a JSON document that serves as a digital business card for discovery and interaction.

-- **Logic App Agent APIs**: A2A-compliant APIs (`message/send`, `tasks/get`, `message/stream`) support communication with agents.
+- **Azure Logic Apps Agent APIs**: A2A-compliant APIs (`message/send`, `tasks/get`, `message/stream`) support communication with agents.
 Authentication methods include API key and EasyAuth.

 - **Trigger parameters and authentication**: The default trigger behavior, agent URL mapping to the A2A specification, and authentication precedence were discussed.

-- **Python SDK integration**: The official SDK allows clients to connect to agents, fetch agent cards, send messages, and poll for task results.
+- **Python SDK integration**: The A2A Python SDK allows clients to connect to agents, fetch agent cards, send messages, and poll for task results.

-Please stay tuned for updates on this modules as we'll cover support for more official client SDKs and capabilities using the A2A protocol.
+Please stay tuned for updates on this modules as we'll cover support for more client SDKs and capabilities using the A2A protocol.